 pending verification within the appropriate time frame; and

-with the understanding that if documentation does not agree with the reported hours, the Daily Time Tracking verification screen will be updated accordingly.
+with the understanding that if documentation does not agree with the reported hours, the Attendance Tracker verification screen will be updated accordingly.

 After the data entry deadline, participation hours that have not been verified by acceptable documentation beyond the self-declaration are considered “ignored hours” and do not count toward performance.
 Once acceptable verification is obtained and entered into WorkInTexas.com, the ignored participation hours become countable.
 At this point, participation hours originally classified as self-declaration participation hours become verified participation hours, as reflected in the Choices Work Rate Report.